 When it comes to homemade lime juice you made for your lime pie, keep it in the fridge at all times.
 Just like you would do with any other fruit or veggie juice you made yourself.

 But what if you wanted to keep the lime juice around for longer?
-While store-bought one lasts long, the homemade one doesn’t.
-And it would be cool if you could store the leftovers for later, right?
+While store-bought one lasts a long time, the homemade one doesn’t.
+And wouldn’t it be cool if you could store the leftovers for later?
 Enter freezing lime juice.